What Do You Need Most to Live in Jersey?

 Make sure you register as soon as possible so that you can vote in any upcoming local elections, to get started on your voter registration application and learn more about your local polling sites and neighborhoods and representatives.

 Licensing and registration of pets should be checked out with your new county government to see if necessary.
-If a pet licence is required, be prepared to show proof of vaccinations and pay a licence fee.
+If a pet license is required, be prepared to show proof of vaccinations and pay a license fee.
 Locate a veterinarian in your area.
 It’s also a good idea to ask your former veterinarian clinic for copies of your pet’s medical records before you move.

-It’s hard to imagine a better place to call home than New Jersey, with its wealth of national parks, beautiful sceneries, cultural treasures, and architectural landmarks.
+It’s hard to imagine a better place to call home than New Jersey, with its wealth of national parks, beautiful sceneries, cultural treasures, and architectural landmarks and places like the Sculpture Gardens.
 Whether you’re looking for a beach, river, or forest, the Garden State has something for everyone.
 The checklist mentioned above includes all of the essentials you’ll need to live in Jersey.
 Follow it to get a stress-free and seamless home shifting experience.